PROFIT: Projection-based Test in Longitudinal Functional Data: Introduction

 One of the crucial steps in deriving the null distribution of the test is establishing an uniform convergence rate of the estimated eigenfunctions of the marginal covariance.
 It is well-known that this rate directly depends on the smoothing method applied for the estimation of the covariance function.
-We derive an asymptotic uniform convergence rate of the marginal covariance function and of the resulting eigenfunctions for longitudinal functional data, under a general weighting scheme and sampling plan. \cite{chen2017modelling} derived a Hilbert-Schmidt norm convergence of the covariance function when the response data is observed densely in both arguments.
+We derive an asymptotic uniform convergence rate of the marginal covariance function and of the resulting eigenfunctions for longitudinal functional data, under a general weighting scheme and sampling plan. \cite{chen2017modelling} derived a Hilbert-Schmidt norm convergence of the covariance function when the response data is densely observed in both arguments.
 When one sampling scheme is sparse - as in the framework studied here - we observe that a parametric uniform rate for the marginal covariance estimation cannot be achieved.
 In this situation, the convergence rate of the marginal covariance function is dominated by the rate of the mean function in longitudinally observed functional data.

 The article is organized as follows.
-In section~\ref{sec:big picture} we formulate the problem mathematically and introduce the model framework.
-The testing procedure along with the theoretical results related to the asymptotic null distributions is described in section~\ref{sec: methodology}.
-Simulation studies are presented in section~\ref{sec: SimStudy} to demonstrate the finite sample performance of the test.
+In Section~\ref{sec:big picture} we formulate the problem mathematically and introduce the model framework.
+The testing procedure along with the theoretical study of the asymptotic distributions under the null and local alternatives are described in Section~\ref{sec: methodology}.
+Simulation studies are presented in Section~\ref{sec: SimStudy} to demonstrate the finite sample performance of the test.
 Section~\ref{sec: DTI} contains the application of our test on DTI study.
-Assumptions related to the main theorems of the paper and an outline of the proof of the theoretical results are in Appendix.
-Detailed proofs of the theorems as well as additional simulation results are provided in the supplementary material.
+Assumptions related to the main theorems of the paper are in Appendix.
+Detailed proofs of the theorems as well as additional simulation results are provided in the Supplementary material.
+R code to compute the power function of the test is publicly available at \url{https://github.com/SalilKoner/PROFIT}.